-We are part of UNESCO’s unique global network of national cooperating bodies known as National Commissions.
+Founded in January 1947, the UKNC is part of UNESCO’s unique global network of national cooperating bodies known as National Commissions.
 Our aim is to connect the UK Government and UNESCO to the UK’s educational, academic, scientific, cultural, creative and artistic communities.

 The UKNC has three core functions: